Realtime Hub Pattern

 "name": "clockUpdate",

-"description": "Timer sync event",
+"description": "Timer sync from server",

 "ephemeral": true,